gregcube/spooky_scoreboard_daemon/docs/INSTALL.HWN_UM.md

 Halloween/ Ultraman (UP) Installation
 ---------------------------

-0. Copy install-UP-HWN_UM.sh to a USB drive.
+0. Copy scripts/install-UP-HWN_UM.sh to a USB drive.

    Optionally download and copy the wpa_supplicant package if you plan to use wifi.
 Rename the file to `wpa_supplicant.pkg.tar.gz`.